neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 proposal id.
 It also allows one to get the corresponding overrule proposal id for given subDAO proposal via [special query](https://github.com/neutron-org/neutron-dao/blob/376cd05df727fbf9c1730a469f94cb6f373e05db/contracts/dao/pre-propose/cwd-pre-propose-single-overrule/src/contract.rs#L277).
-Reverse query (get subDAO proposal id for given overrule proposal id) is also possible, one just need to query the overrule proposal content from proposal module and get the subDAO proposal id from the proposal message.
+Reverse query (get subDAO proposal id for given overrule proposal id) is also possible, one just needs to query the overrule proposal content from proposal module and get the subDAO proposal id from the proposal message.

 In general, overrule proposal creation is permissionless.
 Still, since it's created in the very same transaction as the